 Partners and Funders

 The Iowa Food Bank Association is funded in part by USDA, an equal opportunity and employer, through the Iowa Department of Human Services.
-A generous Outreach matching grants have been provided by the following organization:
+A generous matching grants has been provided by the Black Hawk County Community Foundation.